RuoyunCarina-D/RuoyunCarina-D.github.io/resume.md

 ## Education

 __2016 - 2018__
-The George Washington University
+`The George Washington University`
-`Master Degree in Data Science`
+MSc in Data Science

 __2012 - 2016__
-Renmin University of China
+`Renmin University of China`
-`Bachelor Degree in Managemenr`
+Bachelor in Managemenr

 ## Awards
 __2012__

-Third Prize Scholarship，Renmin University of China Scholarship for Honorable Mention of Best Exchange Student, Renmin University of China
+`Third Prize Scholarship`, Renmin University of China

+`Scholarship for Honorable Mention of Best Exchange Student`, Renmin University of China

 ## Projects